 The basic answer to the reader’s question about enforceability of non-competition agreements against independent contractors is that they are enforceable against independent contractors, but it is slightly more difficult and definitely riskier for employers to enforce such agreements against them.
 The larger answer is that all non-competes are inherently unjust, inequitable, and should be resisted by employees and contractors alike.

-If you would like more information about this topic or would like to hire an employment attorney, please contact Carey & Associates, P.C. at email@example.com or call (203) 255-4150.
+If you would like more information about When Can Non-Competition Agreements Be Enforced Against Independent Contractors? or would like to hire an employment attorney, please contact Carey & Associates, P.C. at email@example.com or call (203) 255-4150.

 In an often-quoted line from the hit TV series Dexter, actor Michael C. Hall, who plays the title character said: “There are no secrets in life; just hidden truths that lie beneath the surface.”
 For those of us involved in the resolution of employment claims on behalf of employees, this quote has special meaning.
 Beneath the surface of most employment settlement agreements lie the undisclosed facts that led to the conflict and which often result in the messy end of an employment relationship.
 Recently proposed legislation in California seeks to ensure that those “hidden truths” do not remain hidden.